 So you decided to go the freelance route and you know it’s not going be easy, but having control over your time, your work and your life – as well as being your own boss and being able to virtually do whatever you want to do whenever you want to during the office hours, including streaming movies and programmes whenever you feel like can be incredibly rewarding.

 No matter what industry you work in, the challenges freelancers face are likely to be centred around three main issues: how to find freelance work, where to find freelance work and how to avoid procrastination.
 You also need how to decided your pay rates, especially if you work, for example, as a freelance translator.

-This is why I have put together a basic freelancer survival guide with 7 top tips for freelancers to help you get more work and keep your clients happy.
+This is why I have put together a basic freelancer survival guide with a handful of tips for freelancers to help you get more work and keep your clients happy.

 1: Make a schedule and stick to it

 The first thing you need to do – no matter if your problem is getting work or getting the work done – is to make a schedule, which starts by deciding on a set time for when you go to bed and when you wake up.
 If you still were in a regular 9-to-5 office job, this would be what you’d required to do.